Scenario planning is becoming more important than ever.

 4. You need to be able to update live scenarios across the board

 While, in the past, CPM techniques meant multiple scenarios often created an explosion of data, interlinked scenarios mean you can automatically impact or link to other live scenarios by default.
 They allow you to focus on the assumption differences across scenarios and maintain and screen multiple scenarios.
-With no one yet knowing the direct impact of Brexit and how the new White House administration will impact businesses, interlinked scenarios are critically important to keep up to date with all possible outcomes.
+With no one yet knowing the direct impact of Brexit, interlinked scenarios are critically important to keep up to date with all possible outcomes.

 5. Scenario planning helps with corridor planning